josh-works/josh-works.github.io/_posts/2021-09-30-present-value-of-flow-of-rents-as-mortgage-collatoralization/2021-09-30-present-value-of-flow-of-rents-as-mortgage-collatoralization.md

 _this is a draft document, it pairs with [this Planned Unit Development application draft document]({{ site.baseurl }}{% link _posts/2021-09-30-iowa-st-pud/2021-09-30-iowa-st-pud.md %})_

-The ideas contained within this book draw heavily from _Order Without Design_.
+Inspiration comes from many places, but most strongly it draws heavily from _Order Without Design_.
 I've quoted in depth two pages below, but there is many other sections of the book germane to the topic of this page.

+Other things to read:

 ## Summary of how a financial institution could use rent-generating property to collateralize a loan